adnankuran0/BlackHoleSimulation/README.md

 - Simulates the gravitational effects around a black hole.
 - Realistic black hole visuals created with shaders.
 - Interactive user interface using ImGui for controlling the simulation.
-- Dynamic visualization with adjustable simulation parameters.
+- Dynamic visualization with adjustable parameters.

 ## Technologies Used